 Dashboards

-For example, the mental health tracking app UX (user experience) often features a monthly calendar that shows the user’s mood changes summarized in color code, with the ability to export this data for therapists to improve patient care.
+For example, mental health tracking app UX (user experience) often features a monthly calendar that shows the user’s mood changes summarized in color code, with the ability to export this data for therapists to improve patient care.

 Professional help and support